 No Story Concept, No Problem

-But why not take the opposite approach and start with the drawing — without a developed concept in mind?
+Many times we start with a big idea or story we want to tell in our art, but why not take the opposite approach and start with the drawing — without a developed concept in mind?
 This way, you leave some part of your piece to chance, and then look at what this drawing could mean for you it unfolds.
 Let’s give it a try!

 Step 1: Start with an Abstract Background